kiedtl/website/src/content/blog/hare.md

 [^4]: Before I get swamped with hatemail from the usual crazed Gemini fundamentalists, I promise I'll condense my criticism of Gemini into a more constructive form in a future post.
-The flamebait can wait, but if you still want to troll me, please send an email to `kiedtl` `at` [tilde.team](https://tilde.team) so that I can add you to my spam filter.

 [^5]: I do suspect that there will be a group of hardcore Hare users, who, like the many Rust fanatics they despise, will be completely impervious